Shegsdev/Banka/README.md

 ###### Sign In
 1. Launch POSTMAN
 2. Click the dropdown menu to the left of the URL bar and select POST as a method.
-3. To access the Sign In endpoint, at the end of Banka's URL attach the sign in endpoint to it as seen in step 4
+3. To access the Sign In endpoint, at the end of Banka's URL attach the sign-in endpoint to it as seen in step 4
 4. https://surebanka.herokuapp.com/api/v1/auth/signin
 5. Then paste the full URL in the URL bar.
 6. Click 'Body' tab below the URL, then select x-www-form-urlencoded radio button.